DriftlessRant/Router/README.md

 A Python script for automated backup of MikroTik routers, creating both binary (.backup) and plaintext configuration (.rsc) backups with automatic cleanup of old backup files.

+Most of this was generated with AI, but has been reviewed and tested for accuracy.
+I'm using it to backup my local MikroTik routers.
+Haven't run long enough test backup clean-up.
+I wanted to have it stagger some of the removal so as to keep something out there for 1 a month, then 1 a year, etc.  But figured to just manually copy out a back-up to save for posterity now and then.

 ## Features

 - Creates both binary and plaintext configuration backups